June 1, 2017

-He chuckled at my confused expression, “Yes, they perform what is called an ultrasound where they look inside you mom’s tummy.”
+He chuckled at my confused expression, “Yes, they perform what is called an ultrasound where they look inside your mom’s tummy.”

 “They cut her open!”
 I yelled in horror.

-That’s when momma chimed in, “How about you come with us so that you can see for yourself?”
+That’s when Mama chimed in, “How about you come with us so that you can see for yourself?”

 I thought for a second, was she actually going to let me miss school to witness her being sliced open?
 I guess she read my mind because she interrupted confirming that the appointment was scheduled for 4:00 PM, school lets out at 3:00 PM.

 The next morning, I wore the biggest smile all day at school, and anytime someone asked the reason I proudly announced my status as a big sister.
 Aaron and Mama arrived to pick me up at 2:55 P.M., but momma made us sit and wait the extra five minutes to leave the classroom.
 As I said before, there were no games played when it came to school.
 I fell asleep during the ride to the doctor.
 I recall waking up laying on a couch, covered with Aaron’s jacket.
 I was blinded by the bright lights for a few seconds before my surroundings came into view.
 Mama was laying on the bed and the doctor was rubbing the gel on her stomach.
 “What’s that do?”
 I startled everyone.
 The couch was hard as a brick, as I stood up my back felt stiff but I managed to walk across the room to join them.
 “Woah.. is that the baby?”
 I questioned.